Gluten Free Hash Brown Casserole

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-The Story Behind Our Easy Gluten Free Hash Brown Casserole
+The Story Behind the Casserole

 My mother-in-law passed away a few years ago, but she and I shared a love of cooking and cookbooks.
 She told me a few weeks before she went to be with the Lord that she was really excited about the cookbook I was writing at the time and hoped to be able to see it.
 Sadly, she did not.
 However, before she died, she gave me something I will always treasure–all of her recipes in one hand-typed cookbook.